ABOUT US

 I’m into riding…

 Hello.
-I’m Steve and I write the posts and manage the activity you see on this site.
+I’m Steve and I write the posts and manage the activity you see on In The Know Cycling.
 I’m probably a lot like you and most other riders you know – a committed and enthusiastic cyclist with a job, a family, a few other passions and generally a pretty full life.

 If it works within the budget, I’m always open to replacing, upgrading or adding a piece of gear that will help improve my riding performance and experience.
 But, there’s always new stuff coming out, features I’m not sure I understand or need, product jargon to learn that’s often hard to distinguish from marketing BS, and riders opening my eyes and filling my ears with ideas of what they think is making a difference for them.